jnovack/docker-vscode-hack-osx/README.md

 ## Caveats

+### Backdoor

+Do not be decieved, this is a *BACKDOOR* into your system.
+This has not been vetted by a security team, nor is intended to anything more than a "work-around".

+* The directory you expose to docker is available for anyone who can figure out or crack your container's password.
+* This exposes a default linux container which can run binaries on your remote machine as root.
+You have been warned.

+### Catalina Permissions

 In the `docker run` statement above, I am mapping my home directory to `/opt` on the Remote Host.
 This may or may not be what you want, depending on your development environment.
 If you map to `/opt`, upon first connection, **Docker** will attempt to enumerate all directories and prompt you for access.
 If you have mapped to your